KevinWorkman/HappyCoding/tutorials/how-to/_posts/2019-02-10-sell-digital-art-online.md

 In the next steps we're going to create an online store that will allow us to sell our art to customers, but before we get there, I'd recommend ordering a couple things from Printful yourself.

-[Creat a printful order](https://www.printful.com/dashboard/order/update).
+[Create a printful order](https://www.printful.com/dashboard/order/update).
 The Printful workflow generally works like this:

 - Select a product.
 Do you want an 8x10 photo?
 A 24x36 poster?
 A shirt?
 - Select an image.
 Upload the image file you created above.